sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-facet-mosaic.md

 Steps to use PointPerfect:

-1. [Register](https://www.sparkfun.com/rtk_facet_mosaic_registration) the device with SparkFun by entering the device ID (this is the ID seen on the [printed stickers](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_pointperfect/#registration) included in the kit).
-It can take up to two business days for registration to complete.

-2. Power on the RTK Facet mosaic device by pressing the Power button for 3 to 4 seconds until the OLED display illuminates.
+1. Power on the RTK Facet mosaic device by pressing the Power button for 3 to 4 seconds until the OLED display illuminates.

-3. Put the RTK Facet mosaic into WiFi config mode by tapping the power button.
+2. Put the RTK Facet mosaic into WiFi config mode by first tapping the power button.
 The OLED display will show a menu of choices.
 Tap the power button until **Config"" is highlighted, then give the power button a quick double-tap to select config mode.
+Detailed instructions are available in [Configure with Browser](./configure_with_browser.md).

-4. From your phone, connect to the WiFi network *RTK Config*.
+3. From your phone, connect to the WiFi network *RTK Config*.
 You should be redirected to the WiFi Config page.
 If you are not, open a browser (Chrome is preferred) and type **rtk.local** or **192.168.4.1** into the address bar.

 	<figure markdown>
 	![SparkFun RTK WiFi Configuration Interface](./img/WiFi Config/SparkFun RTK WiFi Config - Header Block.png)